Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Networks with vertices that appear and disappear in time

-There are two main conclusions one can draw from the plot of the eigenvector $\vect F_{3,a}$ in Fig.~\ref{fig:sen} (centre left).
-First, the partitioning of a network based on voting similarities coincides with the partition arising from party memberships shown in Fig.~\ref{fig:sen} (lower left), which implies that senators are most likely to vote along party lines.
-Second, the norm of $\vect F_{3,a}$ restricted to the 11 individual congresses increases as time passes.
-This is seen by a darkening of colours from left to right in Fig.~\ref{fig:sen} (centre left), and corresponds to a higher confidence of partitioning the individual time slices.
+There are two main conclusions one can draw from the plot of the eigenvector $\vect F_{4,a}$ in Fig.~\ref{fig:sen} (upper panel).
+First, the partitioning of a network based on voting similarities coincides with the partition arising from party memberships--which we know a priori--shown in Fig.~\ref{fig:sen} (upper left), which implies that senators are most likely to vote along party lines.
+The party affiliation plot in Fig.~\ref{fig:sen} is plotted according to the senator ordering in the eigenvector plots.
+Second, the norm of $\vect F_{4,a}$ restricted to the 19 individual congresses increases as time passes.
+This is seen by a darkening of colours from left to right in Fig.~\ref{fig:sen} (right), and corresponds to a higher confidence of partitioning the individual time slices.
 This can be explained by the inter-cluster edge weights, which decrease as time passes, similar to the toy model from the previous section.
-In this way we demonstrate growing polarisation between the years 1987 and 2009 in US politics.
+In this way we demonstrate growing polarisation between the years 1987 and 2025 in US politics.